 - Cut edge wedding veils - A cut edged veil is very much lighter and more delicate than lace-edged versions.
 For this reason, it allows other accessories more attention and moves much more freely in light breezes; it's a beautiful effect.

 - Bespoke edge - We can edge our veils in a variety of other options.
 We love lace motifs and if you have any creative ideas you'd like to share we'd love to hear it.

 Do you have different types of tulle?

 - Our 'traditional tulle' which has a little body and volume and gives you that very traditional veil look

 - Our 'silk style tulle' drapes and falls like silk without the hefty price tag.
 This tulle is very soft and falls straight down with no volume at all.
 This tulle works best with slim-fitting dresses.

-- Our 'polka dot tulle' is covered in tiny dots and is also a limited edition!
+- Our 'polka dot tulle' is covered in tiny dots.
 It adds a little more texture and interest to the veil.
 Our polka dot tulle is soft and falls more like our silk style tulle than our traditional tulle.